Publications

 Are You Doing What I Think You Are Doing?
 Criticising Uncertain Agent Models

-Conference on Uncertainty in Artificial Intelligence (UAI), 2015
+Conference on Uncertainty in Artificial Intelligence, 2015

 Abstract | BibTex | arXiv